-- Evaluate the potential for creation of one or more new TIF districts. - Incorporate land acquisition, funding support for affordable housing projects, infrastructure funding, and/or other housing-supportive projects into new district plans. - Integrate this action with other HPS actions where appropriate (e.g., Land Acquisition and Banking, Rezoning, etc.). - City Council to adopt URA boundaries and plan via ordinance. - Evaluate and update the Riverfront TIF plan to include funding for affordable housing projects.
+- Incorporate land acquisition, funding support for affordable housing projects, infrastructure funding, and/or other housing-supportive projects into new district plans. - Integrate this strategy with other HPS strategies where appropriate (e.g., Land Acquisition and Banking, Rezoning, etc.). - City Council to adopt URA boundaries and plan via ordinance. - Evaluate and update the Riverfront TIF plan to include funding for affordable housing projects.